Important Note: Unless

 spot permitted last-minute refinements to

-the M/P code without removing the front panel, digital display, etc,
+the M/P code (during the debugging phase) without removing the front panel, digital display, etc,

 The ideal way to mount the controller would be to drill 4